yandex-cloud/docs/en/managed-opensearch/operations/connect.md

 Before connecting, [prepare a certificate](#ssl-cetificate).

-To connect, enter the `admin` username and password used when [creating your cluster](cluster-create.md#create-cluster).
+To connect, enter the `admin` username and password used when [creating the cluster](cluster-create.md#create-cluster).

 {% include [see-fqdn-in-console](../../_includes/mdb/see-fqdn-in-console.md) %}